-Where a concern relates to a Director, then either the Head of Human Resources (as Responsible Officer), or Deputy Chief Fire Officer or Chief Fire Officer, as appropriate, should be contacted in the first instance.
-It should also be noted that the Clerk to the Fire Authority also has the Authority's Monitoring Officer role.
+Where a concern relates to a Director, then either the Director, Human Resources (as Responsible Officer), or Deputy Chief Fire Officer or Chief Fire Officer, as appropriate, should be contacted in the first instance.
+It should also be noted that the Head of Legal at Sandwell MBC has the Authority's Monitoring Officer role.